danielfett/draft-dpop/main.md

 in other layers in the protocol or software stack (CRIME [@CRIME], BREACH [@BREACH], Heartbleed [@Heartbleed], and the Cloudflare parser bug [@Cloudbleed] are some examples).
-There have also been numerous published token theft attacks on OAuth implementations themselves.
+There have also been numerous published token theft attacks on OAuth implementations themselves ([@GitHub.Tokens] as just one high profile example).
 DPoP provides a general defense in depth against the impact of unanticipated token leakage.
 DPoP is not, however, a substitute for a secure transport and MUST always be used in conjunction with HTTPS.